 The Bull Case

-More broadly, Google's involvement means TeraWulf has a partner with functionally unlimited capital and a desperate need for power.
+More broadly, Google has functionally unlimited capital and a desperate need for power.
 If Morgantown hits a wall, Google has every incentive to restructure the warrant terms to fall below the 10% threshold.
 This is fixable.
-But "fixable" and "routine" are very different words, and the fix takes time, costs money, and introduces complexity that the Street hasn't modeled.
+But "fixable" and "routine" are very different words.
+The fix takes time, costs money, and introduces complexity the Street hasn't modeled.
 A stock trading at 72.5% implied upside leaves no room for "fixable but messy."

 The Bottom Line

-TeraWulf is a $14.88 stock priced for a world where everything goes right: FERC approves Morgantown on schedule, power assets come online, and $12.8 billion in contracted revenue converts to actual cash flow.
+TeraWulf is a $14.88 stock priced for a world where everything goes right: FERC approves Morgantown on schedule, power assets come online, and $12.8 billion in contracted revenue converts to cash flow.
 The FERC docket says we don't live in that world.
-Two independent watchdogs have formally objected to the application, and the reason they objected, an undisclosed 14% stake held by the company's most important partner, isn't a paperwork error.
+Two independent watchdogs have formally objected.
+The reason — an undisclosed 14% stake held by the company's most important partner — isn't a paperwork error.
 It's a structural feature of TeraWulf's business model that will resurface on every future power acquisition.

 This doesn't mean TeraWulf is worthless.
-It means the stock is mispriced for the actual risk.
-At 38.2x forward earnings with negative free cash flow and a contested FERC proceeding, you are paying a premium for certainty that doesn't exist.
-The signal here isn't "sell everything."
-It's "the consensus target assumes a regulatory outcome that is no longer guaranteed, and nobody has adjusted for it."
+It means the stock is priced wrong for the actual risk.
+At 38.2x forward earnings with negative free cash flow and a contested FERC proceeding, buyers are paying a premium for certainty that doesn't exist.
+The consensus target assumes a regulatory outcome that is no longer guaranteed, and no one has adjusted for it.
 If you want to understand the full financial picture before deciding, run the free TeraWulf Inc. deep-dive and stress-test the numbers yourself.

 Basis Report does not hold positions in securities discussed.
 This is not investment advice.